israellevin/haunter/README.md

 Note: if arduino is connected via serial (9600 bd), you can send it '1' to turn switch on, and '0' [or anything else] to turn it off.
 `haunt.py` prefers serial over wifi (faster response, no setup hassle).
+You can use `serial.sh` in order to test the switch manually (1[+enter] to select the port, then type 1 or 0 to control the switch).

 ![WiFiSwitch](https://github.com/israellevin/haunter/raw/production/Arduino/WiFiSwitch.jpg)